xNicklaj/devnotes/content/Resources/Development/Architectural Patterns/SOAP.md

 ![[Pasted image 20250319214858.png]]

-## Controlling GameObjects behaviour via ScriptableEvents
+## Controlling GameObjects Behaviour via ScriptableEvents
 You can insert an **Event** in a scriptable and use it to control the execution order of functions for GameObjects.

 ![[Pasted image 20250319091349.png]]